Uncertainty principles for the short-time Fourier transform on the lattice: Introduction

 In signal analysis and in quantum mechanics, uncertainty principles are often discussed for simultaneous time-frequency representations, such as the short-time Fourier transform (STFT) or the Wigner distribution.
 These time-frequency representations are transforms which map a function on $\R^n$ to a function on $\R^n \times \widehat{\R}^n$, called the time-frequency plane or phase space.
+Since the dual group of $\mathbb{R}^{n}$ is the same as $\mathbb{R}^{n}$, the phase space is $\mathbb{R}^{n} \times \mathbb{R}^{n}$.
+For the group $\mathbb{Z}^n$, the dual group is $\T^n$ and the phase space is $\mathbb{Z}^n \times \T^n$.
+In this paper, we consider the STFT on $\mathbb{Z}^n \times \T^n$ and study several uncertainty principles.
+The main results we discuss here for the STFT on $\mathbb{Z}^n \times \T^n$ are analogues of uncertainty principles for the STFT on $\mathbb{R}^{n} \times \mathbb{R}^{n}$.
 Gr\"ochenig and Zimmermann \cite{Gro01} showed that it is possible to derive new uncertainty principles for the STFT from uncertainty principles for the pair $(f, \widehat{f})$ using a fundamental identity for the STFT.
 Also, Gr\"ochenig in \cite{Gro03}, studied several uncertainty principles for time-frequency representations.
 Over the years, discovering new mathematical formulations of the uncertainty principle for the STFT have drawn significant attention among many researchers, see for example \cite{bona03, Wilc00, gro01, havin} and the references therein.
 However, upto our knowledge, quantitative uncertainty principles have not been studied for the STFT on the phase space $\Z^n \times \T^n$.
 In this paper, we attempt to study several quantitative uncertainty principles for the STFT on $\Z^n \times \T^n$.